Tyddan/Tyddan.github.io/README.md

 1. Replace `img/hero.jpeg` with your own image (but keep the filename the same).
 2. Replace the header `background-image` file path in `theme.css` with the path to your image.

-### Details

-The template is initialized with a few "Details" sections (When, Location, Lodging, etc).
-Change these to whatever you'd like using the HTML.

 ### Iconography